sifaka-ai/sifaka/README.md

 pip install sifaka[all]
 ```

+## ⚠️ Current Limitations

+### HuggingFace Models (Temporarily Unsupported)
+HuggingFace model integration is currently disabled due to dependency conflicts between `pydantic-ai` and HuggingFace libraries.
+This affects:
+- Direct HuggingFace model usage in PydanticAI chains
+- HuggingFace-specific examples and documentation

+**Workaround**: Use OpenAI, Anthropic, or Gemini models with PydanticAI chains.
+Traditional chains still support HuggingFace models.

+**Status**: Will be re-enabled when PydanticAI adds native HuggingFace support or dependency conflicts are resolved.

+### Guardrails AI (Temporarily Disabled)
+Guardrails AI integration is currently disabled due to dependency conflicts between `guardrails-ai` and `pydantic-ai` (griffe version incompatibility).
+This affects:
+- GuardrailsValidator usage
+- Guardrails-based validation examples

+**Workaround**: Use built-in validators (LengthValidator, RegexValidator) or custom validators.
+The GuardrailsValidator code remains in place for future re-enablement.

+**Status**: Will be re-enabled when guardrails-ai and pydantic-ai resolve their griffe version incompatibility.

 ## Chain Types: PydanticAI vs Traditional

 Sifaka offers two chain implementations optimized for different use cases: